rc2dev/pifi-radio/INSTALL.md

 If everything went well, you should be able to reach it at http://localhost:9292/.

-Note this, as previously stated, is a very basic installation, with the aim to have PiFi Radio up as quick and easy as possible.
+Note this, as previously stated, is a very basic installation.
 Right now, your app server is running with the same privileges as your user, which may or may not be wise in your particular case.

 I encourage you to take a look at the suggestions below for a better, more robust installation.